LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/introduction.rst

 Exceptions
 ==========

 Like most programming languages, C# includes exceptions and exception handling tooling.
-Some exception objects are provided by .NET itself, while others we may encounter from external C# libraries, or write ourselves.
+Some exception objects are provided by .NET itself.
+Other exception objects we may get from external C# libraries.
+We may even write these objects ourselves.

 **Exceptions** in C# are objects derived from the ``System.Exception`` class.
-They are used in circumstances where something takes place outside of the ordinary flow of a program.
+Exceptions occur at runtime when some event takes place outside of the expected flow of our code.
 When you want to explicitly call an exception in your code, you do so with the **throw** keyword.
 We've actually done this before in this book and will return to that example shortly.

 Maybe you see the term "exception" and instinctively groan or roll your eyes?
 Isn't programming only enjoyable when it works?
-Well, yes it is nice when your code performs as you expect and want it to.
-And in fact, exceptions are a vital component of a healthy codebase.
-As a programmer, encountering an exception can provide crucial information about proper usage of the.
-As a program writer, providing exceptions gives fellow programmers necessary intel on how your app should run and be used.
+While it would be nice if our code ran perfectly every time, exceptions are a key component of a healthy codebase.
+When an exception arises, we, as programmers, can use the info to debug our code.
+For our fellow programmers, the exceptions we provide give them necessary intel on how our app runs and is meant to be used.

 When Exceptions Arise
 ---------------------

-You may have encountered exceptions in C# or another programming language already.
-Perhaps in on of these scenarios where exceptions often arise:
+You may have encountered exceptions in C# or another programming language already, perhaps in one of these scenarios:

 - Failure to connect to services external to your application, such as a database or API.
 - Failure to read or write to or from a file.
 - Failure to convert data, such as trying to convert something like ``"dog"`` to an ``int`` type.
-- Null pointers.
-In other words, an object reference -- such as a method parameter or local variable -- that doesn't actually contain an object.
+- Null pointers: where an object reference, like a variable, doesn't actually contain an object.

 Indeed, we have even used exceptions in this book already.
 Recall this :ref:`temperature example <temp-argument-exception>` where we throw a built-in exception when a